ChemistryNarwhal/TheNarwhalScience/README.md

 ## SCIENCE!!!!!!

-hi welcome to my website (https://github.com/ChemistryNarwhal/TheNarwhalScience/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Hi welcome to my website on narwhal (https://github.com/ChemistryNarwhal/TheNarwhalScience/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.